 What Is the Best Way to Dry Measure Flour?

-Drop in 4 tablespoons (or a 1/2 stick) of softened unsalted butter.
+Drop in 4 tablespoons (or a 1/4 cup) of softened unsalted butter.

-Use a pastry blender to work the butter into the flour and sugar.
+Use a pastry blender to work the butter into the flour mixture.

 Until the butter basically disappears into the dry ingredients.